puppetlabs/trapperkeeper-webserver-jetty9/README.md

     puppetlabs.trapperkeeper.services.webserver.jetty9-service/webserver-service

-Note that this implementation of the `webserver-service` interface is based on Jetty 9, which requires JRE 1.7 or greater.
+Note that this implementation of the `webserver-service` interface is based on Jetty 9, which contains performance improvements over previous versions of Jetty that may be significant depending on your application.
+This service requires JRE 1.7 or greater;
-However, the interface is intended to be agnostic to the underlying web server implementation.
+however, the interface is intended to be agnostic to the underlying web server implementation.
 We also provide a
 [Jetty 7 version of the service](https://github.com/puppetlabs/trapperkeeper-webserver-jetty7),
 which can be used interchangeably with this one and will support older JDKs.